nickvmeurs/esx_refundsystem/README.md

     2. Add the webhook to the config.lua
     3. Add the permissions to the config.lua
     4. Add the commands to the config.lua
+    5. Change the logs and chat notifications to your own messages

     Current supported types: item, money, bank, black_money, weapon